visit-dav/visit/src/doc/cli_manual/functions.rst

   SetColorTexturingEnabled(enabled) -> integer

-enabled : type
+enabled : integer
     A integer value.
 Non-zero values enable color texturing and zero disables it.

-return value : integer
+return type : CLI_return_t
     The SetColorTexturingEnabled function returns 1 on success and 0 on failure.